isl-org/OpenBot/open-code/README.md

 automatically stored in the `local storage` of the user's device.
 As changes are made to the project, the local storage is updated in real-time.

-Additionally, users can upload their project to Google Drive by clicking on the [upload icon](#upload-in-drive).
+Additionally, users can upload their project to Google Drive by clicking on the [upload button](#generate-Code).
 This allows users to access their project from any device with internet access, making it easier to work on the project from different locations.